ECS 165A: Database Systems

 This is an innovative data management course that provides an introduction to the design and development of fundamental concepts in relational database management systems (DBMS).
 You will learn the theory and design behind database systems, the issues that affect their functionality and performance, and most importantly, what it takes to effectively utilize modern databases in practice.

-The course has completely been redesigned, all students are expected to work in a group of five on an exciting, open-ended, data-oriented, quarter-long project, in a sense, operating and simulating startup environments.
+The course has completely been redesigned; all students are expected to work in groups of five on an exciting, open-ended, data-oriented, quarter-long project, in a sense, operating and simulating startup environments.
 Needless to say, this rewarding experience is accompanied by a significant development effort (in Python) that spans hands-on experience on concepts such as memory and disk management, synchronization and concurrency, logging and recovery, and query optimization and evaluation, to name a few.
 To materialize these objectives, together this quarter, we will be building simplified L-Store [Paper, Slides] from scratch, an Hybrid Transactional and Analytical Processing (HTAP) database.

-The course work is complementary to the classical well-formed, prescriptive model of assignments/projects that are indeed effective and invaluable in practice.
+The coursework is complementary to the classical well-formed, prescriptive model of assignments/projects that are indeed effective and invaluable in practice.
 Instead by design, the project is intended to be open-ended, namely, minimal instructions and requirements will be provided, as such it rewards and values research & development, taking risks, above all, it is aimed to foster and tap into the creativity of each individual.

-The quarter-long project is broken into a set of three milestones, all milestones will be graded both orally (50% of the grade) and using autograder (the remaining 50% of the grade).
-The presentation is done by all five group members, and each group member must be ready to answer questions about any aspect of the project; the latter is the utmost importance to ensure comprehensive learning experience and fair division of work among all members.
 Furthermore, in each milestone, a bonus of up to 10% can be gained to further encourage taking a risk, going the extra mile, and to just be curious & creative.
-Part of the bonus is reserved for fastest and the most optimized implementation of L-Store in class, e.g., how many read/write operations per second (adjusted based on the number of cores, CPU clock frequency, amount of memory, cache size, and other hardware metrics to ensure comparable results).
+Part of the bonus is reserved for the fastest and the most optimized implementation of L-Store in class, e.g., how many read/write operations per second (adjusted based on the number of cores, CPU clock frequency, amount of memory, cache size, and other hardware metrics to ensure comparable results).
+The design bonus will be only determined as part of the presentation, while the performance bonus will be determined by the autograder.

-A fact of life, when there is group work, whether at school or in society, there are occasional conflicts; and it is crucial to learn how to resolve our differences and be receptive, open, and kind to one another.
+A fact of life is that when there is group work, whether at school or in society, there are occasional conflicts; it is crucial to learn how to resolve our differences and be receptive, open, and kind to one another.
 In kindness and reflection, we shall aim to resolve all conflicts.
 It is the group responsibility to handle all internal affairs, and only when absolutely necessary involving the instructor.
 But note, only under very rare exceptional circumstances, a group re-structuring would be granted because once the group is formed, at least for 10 weeks, we must learn how to work with each other in harmony.

 For each group, it is recommended that each member lead one aspect of the project while contributing and learning about other parts; roughly, the main components are (1) memory management (e.g., bufferpool), (2) disk management (e.g., persistence and logging), (3) in-memory indexing (e.g., hashing or tree), (4) data access methods (e.g., APIs and query language), (5) multi-threading and synchronization (e.g., data structures latching), (6) transaction and concurrency (e.g., record-level locking), and (7) testing and benchmarking (correctness verification and performance measurements).